You are Not Starting Over

 The app is designed for exactly this situation.

 The Math Coach.
-If math cost you points, the Math Coach generates fresh problems for each formula type and walks through the solution step by step when you get it wrong.
+If math cost you points, the Math Coach walks through 14 calculation types step by step.
 Not just the correct answer.
 The full setup, so you can see where your approach broke down.

 Frequently Asked Questions